 Draft2Digital just started rolling out new features for this, including the ability to extend this newsletter from the website Books2Read and even give launch notifications across platforms they don't support.
 This is really cool and works somewhat like Amazon's follow system, though much less powerful.

-In either case, Draft2Digital and Pronoun are clear winners here in extra features that are sure to become smoother and better over time.
+In either case, Draft2Digital is the clear winner here in extra features that are sure to become smoother and better over time.